Everything You Need to Know About the Mau Mau Hearing

 St Pauls Involvement

-Simon Myserson QC, representing the Kenyan claimants, accused the Conservative government of the 1950s of attempting to “kill” negative news stories such as that of The Observer.
+Simon Myserson KC, representing the Kenyan claimants, accused the Conservative government of the 1950s of attempting to “kill” negative news stories such as that of The Observer.
 He argued that Lennox Boyd’s letter to Astor “begs a vast number of questions … This was a few months after a detainee had died in a bucket drill, where he had been made to run in circles, in temperatures of 100F, carrying a bucket on his head.

 “That too, was said to be death from natural causes.
 It would always have been open to Lennox-Boyd to say we want to know precisely what happened.”

-Simon Myerson QC addressed the high court, calling the minister’s response to Astor typical of the government’s efforts to discredit accuser.
+Simon Myerson KC addressed the high court, calling the minister’s response to Astor typical of the government’s efforts to discredit accuser.
 “The overarching point,” the barrister said, “is that the administration’s response is to circle the wagons and kill the story.

 “In allegation after allegation, that never changes.
 It’s never … ‘We need to know what’s going on here’.
 There are constant warnings from the army that one should never have an independent inquiry because as [the military commander, Lt Gen Sir George] Erskine himself said, you don’t really want to know what you would discover.